 How does the programme work?

-The course is designed to foster and support research in the practical and social dimensions of agroecology (organics, permaculture, biodynamics, urban agriculture etc.) The course content does not generally address specifics of theory, practical application or implementation of any one of these approaches.
-Rather the course assumes some background in one or several approaches to agroecology or that students will gain the necessary knowledge and experience alongside the content for this research course.
+The course is designed to foster and support research in the practical and social dimensions of agroecology (organics, permaculture, biodynamics, urban agriculture etc.) The course content does not generally address specifics of theory, practical application or implementation of any one of these distinct approaches.
+Rather the course assumes some background in one or several approaches to agroecology, or that students will gain the necessary knowledge and experience alongside the content for this research course.